aspnetboilerplate/aspnetboilerplate/doc/WebSite/Introduction.md

 Architecture, **Domain Driven Design**, **Dependency Injection** and others.
 These applications are developed based on **conventions**.

-Since all of these are very time-consuming and hard to build seperately and for every project, many companies create private **frameworks**.
+Since all of these are very time-consuming and hard to build separately and for every project, many companies create private **frameworks**.
 Using these framworks, they can develop new applications faster and with fewer bugs.
 Not all companies are this lucky.
 Most of them have no